 - Can be given as separate or combined vaccine

 - Will accept titer results as an acceptable form of documentation if test proves immunity.
-Must submit copies of lab results with values shown.
+Must submit copies of lab results with date of titer.
 (A titer is a blood draw that tests for immunity in the blood)

 Meningitis (Meningococcal) - Meningitis Information (CDC link)